Slots

 The two approaches can best be described as declarative vs imperative.
 They both come with their set of advantages and disadvantages.

-Qwik uses the declarative projection approach.
-The reason for this is that Qwik needs to be able to render parent/children components independently from each other.
-With an imperative (children) approach, the child component can modify the children in countless ways.
-If a child component relied on children, it would be forced to re-render whenever a parent component would re-render to reapply the imperative transformation to the children.
-The extra rendering goes explicitly against the goals of Qwik components rendering in isolation.
+Qwik uses the declarative projection approach because it needs to be able to render parent and child components independently from each other.
+In an imperative approach, there are countless ways a child component can modify the children.
+If a child component relied on its children, it would be forced to re-render every time the parent component re-rendered to reapply the changes.
+This additional rendering contradicts Qwik's goal of having components render in isolation.

 Advanced: Slots and Context